What Type of Motorcycle is Better for Windy Days?

 Tailwinds may be the easiest of the three to ride in as it doesn’t usually push you around like a crosswind or slow you down as a headwind does.
 Tailwinds will come from behind the motorcycle and cause you to ride a little faster than you intend.
 They are great for gas mileage but will require a little extra stopping distance since they push you forward.
 You will want to ride in a similar position to a headwind, low and tucked in.
 Be careful that they don’t cause you to ride too fast for traffic or road conditions, and be sure to stay within your comfort zone.

 The wind isn’t the only thing to keep in mind concerning safety while riding.
 There are other factors that can aid in your ability to ride in the wind or also make it more dangerous to ride on a windy day.
 These are other considerations to be cognizant of:

-- Tank and saddle bags can add drag – Tank and saddle bags can add frontal area that wind can catch on.
-Saddle bags add extra area with a headwind or tailwind and can cause extra drag as air moves around the motorcycle.
-It can have the same effect with a crosswind as it hits you from either sides.
+- Tank and saddlebags can add drag – Tank and saddlebags can add a frontal area that wind can catch on.
+Saddlebags add extra area with a headwind or tailwind and can cause extra drag as air moves around the motorcycle.
+It can have the same effect with a crosswind as it hits you from either side.
 Be cautious of adding larger bags on windy days.

 - Be aware of wind blocks – Large trucks, buildings, hills, and mountains, etc. will shield you from the wind temporarily, but can create wind tunnels when you ride out from behind them.
 Be cautious that trucks can push a lot of wind around them that can either suck you in toward them or push you away and into another lane.
 Buildings and landmarks won’t suck you in, but they can definitely give you a rush of air as you ride out from behind them.
 Be prepared.